Craft and Culture: The Perfect Ireland Itinerary that includes Kilkenny Design Centre

 Your 7-Day Ireland Itinerary That Includes Kilkenny Design Centre (And Actually Fits In Your Vacation Time)

 Americans approach international travel with the same efficiency they bring to drive-thru windows – maximum experience, minimum time.
-This 7-day Ireland itinerary that includes Kilkenny Design Centre acknowledges that reality while still delivering an authentic taste of Irish culture.
+This 7-day Ireland itinerary that includes Kilkenny Design Centre acknowledges that reality while still delivering an authentic taste of Irish culture, covering many of the essential things to do in Ireland within a manageable timeframe.
 The route forms a tidy loop from Dublin through Kilkenny and Cork before returning to your departure point, minimizing backtracking and maximizing those precious vacation days your employer reluctantly approved.

 Days 1-2: Dublin – First Impressions and False Expectations